serwy/tkthread/README.md

 Easy multithreading with Tkinter on CPython 2.7/3.x and PyPy 2.7/3.x.

-    import tkthread; tkthread.tkinstall()   # do this before importing tkinter
+    import tkthread; tkthread.patch()   # do this before importing tkinter

 ## Background